 A bowl of jajangmyeon (Korean black bean noodles) in a serving dish.

-A pair of chopsticks is twirling black bean noodles in a bowl.
+A pair of chopsticks twirling black bean noodles in a bowl.

 What is Jajangmyeon?

-Jajangmyeon (자장면), often referred to as Jjajangmyeon (짜장면), is a popular Korean-Chinese noodle dish.
-It consists of chewy wheat noodles smothered in a savory sauce made from chunjang (춘장), a fermented Korean black soybean paste.
+Jajangmyeon (자장면), or Jjajangmyeon (짜장면), is a popular Korean-Chinese noodle dish.
+It consist of chewy wheat noodles smothered in a savory sauce made from chunjang (춘장), a fermented Korean black bean paste.

 The Origin

-Adapted from the ‘Zhajiangmian’ by early Chinese immigrants in the late 19th century, jajangmyeon quickly gained popularity in Korea, particularly in Incheon.
-Using chunjang, a fermented black bean paste, it became a cost-effective meal for urban workers and a staple at celebrations.
+Adapted from the Chinese dish ‘Zhajiangmian’ by early Chinese immigrants in the late 19th century, jajangmyeon quickly became popular in Korea, especially in Incheon.
+Made with chunjang, a fermented black bean paste, it was a cheap meal for urban workers and a must-have at celebrations.

-The rise of Korean-Chinese restaurants in the ’70s and ’80s saw jajangmyeon becoming a staple across Korea.
-The ’90s brought instant jjajangmyeon, making it easy for anyone to enjoy this dish at home.
-Today, it’s as common as pizza delivery in the U.S., especially popular on moving days.
-It also holds cultural significance on Black Day (April 14th), when singles come together to eat jajangmyeon in solidarity.
+In the ’70s and ’80s, Korean-Chinese restaurants made jajangmyeon a staple across Korea.
+The ’90s introduced instant jjajangmyeon, making it easy to enjoy at home.
+Today, it’s as common as pizza delivery in the U.S., especially on moving days.
+It’s also popular on Black Day (April 14th), when singles eat jajangmyeon together.

 The Noodles

-Noodles are key to jajangmyeon’s chewy, satisfying texture.
+Noodles are key to jajangmyeon’s chewy, bouncy texture.
 While hand-pulled noodles are the gold standard, various commercial wheat noodles also do justice to the dish’s hearty sauce.

 You can buy these wheat noodles easily at most Asian grocery stores, usually labeled as udon and jajangmyeon (우동 짜장면) or jungwhamyeon (중화면).